There’s nothing better on your dinner or breakfast table than a basket full of big fluffy, tender, buttery, golden Homemade Baking Powder Biscuits!

 Your dough will be wet and sticky.
 That’s perfect!

-Notice the dough is still wet and sticky and not perfectly blended.
+Notice the dough is still sticky and not perfectly blended.
+The majority of the flour should be incorporated, but not all of it.
 That’s exactly how you want your dough to look.
 Gently fold it over and press down.
-Knead it 5–8 times.
-That’s ALL!
+Knead it 8–10 times, until the outside is no longer sticky.

 Again…DO NOT OVER HANDLE THE DOUGH!
-(Yep, I’m gonna keep yelling that!
+(Yep, I’m going to keep yelling that!
 I’m used to doing this… I’m a Mom… Hearing myself speak is normal!)

 Pat the dough into a large circle about one inch thick.
 Don’t roll it.
-Just pat it gently into a circle…don’t take your frustrations out on it!.
+Just pat it gently into a circle.

 The dough should be at least an inch thick!
 Yep!
 That’s thick!
-We are making big thick fluffy biscuits.
+We make big, thick, fluffy biscuits.
 If you want Mamsy-Pamsy biscuits…you need to go knocking at another door!
 These are biscuits you can sink your teeth into and have yer eye’s rollback into yer head!

 Repeat over and over, flour and cut, cutting each biscuit as close to the other as possible.